twilio/twilio-go/rest/messaging/v2/docs/ChannelsSendersApi.md

 > []MessagingV2ChannelsSenderResponse ListChannelsSender(ctx, optional)

-Get a list of Senders for an account.
+Retrieve a list of Senders

-- Get a list of OTT Senders for an account. - OTT Supported 1) Whatsapp 2) RCS
+Retrieve a list of Senders for an account.

 ### Path Parameters